 "All the information you ever wanted to know can now be found on the internet and for the more technologically inclined, simply download an App and it is sure to solve your problems, including those you haven’t yet discovered."

-Starting a business has never been easier, register your company, invest $30 a month on a subscription to an accounting system in the cloud and you are all good to go.
+Starting a business has never been easier.
+Register your company, invest $30 a month on a subscription to an accounting system in the cloud and you're all good to go.

 Has life and business really got this easy?

 I am proud to say that some years ago I qualified as an accountant which was no mean feat – I worked full time in an accountants office and spent 4 years studying by correspondence and evening classes.
 I see that now you can go to university for 3 years, pay $15,000 to $30,000 in tuition fees, leave with a bachelor’s degree in accounting or engineering and find that you have no practical experience so you invest another 3 years “learning your trade”.

 With the current construction boom and publicity around the acute shortage of skilled trades people, I got curious about apprenticeships so a quick search on the internet (of course) revealed that to become a qualified carpenter I need to invest 3 – 4 years in appropriate employment and $3,000 to $4,000 in tuition fees.
 To me that sounds like a reasonable investment for a worthwhile, lifetime career.

 Talking about lifetime careers – I realised fairly early on in my accounting career that practicing as an accountant was not for me, but recognised that smaller businesses in construction and contracting needed my knowledge and experience to help them implement effective systems and financial management processes.
 30 years on, I can look back with a great deal of satisfaction at the positive influence we have had on a wide variety of small and large contracting businesses.